gatsbyjs/gatsby/docs/blog/2018-08-30-gatsby-values/index.md

 ### Embrace growth

-**Healthy things grow, and growing things change.** Gatsby is a brand-spankin’-new company, and that means things are in near-constant flux.
+**Healthy things grow, and growing things change.** Gatsby is a fast-growing, cutting edge technology startup, and that means things are in near-constant flux.
 This means that we’re regularly up against circumstances that are rapidly evolving.

 In order to survive and grow, we need to embrace growth as a healthy, vital process.
-This means delegating when necessary, asking for help when it’s time, and recognizing that the way we’ve always done things isn’t necessarily the way that works _today_.
+This means making pragmatic decisions early, delegating when necessary, asking for help when it’s time, and recognizing how we’ve always done things isn’t necessarily what works _today_.
 (And what works today may very well stop working tomorrow.)

 These changes aren’t a sign that we’re failing, or that things are wrong.
 It’s a sign that the company is thriving.

-### Don’t be afraid to experiment with cool ideas
+### Experiment with cool ideas

-Gatsby was built as an experiment in bleeding edge technology.
-As a project, Gatsby has always aimed to be at the forefront of technological advances.
+Gatsby began as an experiment with bleeding edge technology.
+As a product, Gatsby has always aimed to be at the forefront of technological advances.

-While we need to stick to our roadmap and make steady progress toward our company goals, **we will maintain a state of excitement about new technology and foster a culture of experimentation, play, and wonder.** People are constantly creating incredible things, and it’s critical both to our success as a company _and_ to our happiness as geeks that we take time to play with these incredible new technologies.
+While we need to stick to our roadmap and make steady progress toward our company goals, **we will maintain a state of excitement about new technology and foster a culture of experimentation, play, and wonder.** We’re excited about reaching our goals and love to tinker.
+People are constantly creating incredible things, and it’s critical both to our success as a company _and_ to our happiness as geeks that we take time to play with these incredible new technologies.

 ### You belong here